hosseinm1997/update-fetcher/README.md

 # Telegram Bot Update Fetcher

+An windows form application written in C# for polling updates from telegram servers.

 This project will be useful when you are in development step of your bot project.

 You can easily fetch bot updates from telegram servers and push it into any online/localhost address with your custom interval in miliseconds.